What is the Blockchain Trilemma?

 Instead of transacting on the main blockchain, you set up “channels” with people to transact with.
 Inside the channels, which are run by smart contracts, you can transact directly, instantly and at a far reduced cost than that on the main blockchain.
 With a state channel, you create a channel (kind of like opening a tab), which is recorded on the main blockchain.
 From there, all transactions will take place “off-channel” (not on the main chain) until the channel is closed.
 Once closed, only the opening and closing information is sent to the main blockchain instead of every piece of information.
 Because state channels operate through smart contracts, security is maintained.

-Polkadot: Relay chains and parachains
+Polkadot: Relay Chains and Parachains

-Instead of offering a one-blockchain solution, Polkadot likes the idea of blockchains collaborating with other blockchains (interoperability).
+Instead of offering a one-blockchain solution, Polkadot likes the idea of blockchains collaborating with other blockchains (irnteroperability).
 The network is designed with “a relay chain” as the backbone to offer a highly scalable network.
 It does this by using “parachains” as independent blockchains that connect to the main relay chain.

 It means that the chains operate independently in their governance allowing the network to scale, but overall unite for additional security.